Alternatives to College: What To Do if College Isn’t for You

 The best place to start building a network is through LinkedIn.
 Before you groan, trust me—it isn’t the stuffy social media platform it used to be.
 There are lots of people who are active on the platform and looking to make new connections—and one of those folks may be the person who helps you find your next job.

-The first step to using LinkedIn to land a job is to set up an attractive profile.
-We have another guide that can help you get started:
+The first step for using LinkedIn to land a job is to set up an attractive profile.
+We have a few guides that can help you get started:

 Once you’ve done that, spend a bit of time every day making new connections.
 All you need to do is use the platform’s search function to find people who are doing what you want to do.
 Send them a connection with a request and a friendly note, something like: “Hello!
 I’m looking to start a career in _______.
 I saw you are currently working as a _________, and I’m hoping I can learn more from you.”